Malay language course in Singapore

 14. Malay Is One of the Easiest Languages to Learn

-• No complicated verb conjugations
+• No complex verb conjugations to memorize

-• No gender rules
+• No gender-based grammar rules

-• Simple pronunciation
+• Simple and consistent pronunciation

 15. How Speaking Malay Improves Your Personality

-• More expressive
+• More expressive in conversations

-• More confident
+• More confident when speaking with others

-• More socially active
+• More socially active in group settings

-• More open-minded
+• More open-minded toward different cultures and perspectives

 16. Learning Malay Is Not Just Education It’s Empowerment